-[jpshare]A radio battery and a heavy water pipe put Rene Gagnon in one of the most famous photographs ever taken: the raising of the American flag on Iwo Jima.
+An order to carry a radio battery and a flag up a hill involved Rene Gagnon in one of the most famous photographs ever taken: the raising of the American flag on Iwo Jima.

 Gagnon, in hindsight, may have preferred to stay out of the picture.